 Best New England Inns for the Fall

-For the best view to see the changing leaves, the Christopher Dodge House sits in a residential neighborhood on the outskirts of town, and it is still just a short walk from neighboring green spaces like Roger Williams Park.
+For the best view to see the changing leaves, the Christopher Dodge House sits in a residential neighborhood on the outskirts of town, and it's still just a short walk from neighboring green spaces like Roger Williams Park.
 After exploring the golden outdoors, guests can head back to the B&B and relax with a cup of hot tea and cookies around the fireplace inside each room.

 On the island's secluded northern tip is The Wauwinet, a neighborhood village inn.
 The 32-room property offers a traditional New England experience with cozy guestrooms or private cottages, daily port wine and cheese hours, seasonal drinks in the library and nature trails surrounding the lawns.
-Even though Boston is one of the most popular fall getaways, Nantucket is a serene alternative with equal parts fall beauty and New England charm.